maimary/Instagram-bot-cs/README.md

 All of your data storage local (encrypted), and send ONLY to Instagram by https.

 This project will develop, provided YOUR interest in it.

+### Whats new in 1.2.3?
+1) Add new checkbox "Don't unfollow if user follow you".
+If check it (only on full version) - bot will check user for your friendship.
+If true - don't unfollow him, if false - unfollow him.
+2) Bug fix,

 ### Comments
 Be sure comments.dat file have UTF-8 encoding.